Test multicast traffic in K8s

 Step Five: Cleaning the Pods

-1. Stop the test consumer by running this command back in your preferred cloud's CloudShell bash window.
+1. Stop the test consumer by running this command in the CloudShell window:

-2. swXtch-top should no longer show the consumer.
-Additionally, running kubectl get pods -o wide should now show just the test consumer as shown below:
+2. swx-top should no longer show the consumer.
+Additionally, running kubectl get pods -o wide should now show just the test consumer, as shown below (the consumer is being terminated):

 NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES